 Designed: Hastings, – St Clement, Halton (1839 – dem)

-Frederick Preedy (1820-1898) came of a family that included numerous clergy, but his father was a distributor of stamps in Worcestershire.
-The son trained as an architect and later took up painting, possibly at the instigation of his cousin Henry Styleman le Strange (1815-62), whose best known work is the decoration of the nave roof at Ely cathedral.
+Frederick Preedy (1820-1898) came of a family that included numerous clergy, but his father has variously been described as a hosier and a distributor of stamps in Worcestershire.
+The son trained as an architect under Harvey Eginton of Worcester and later took up painting, possibly at the instigation of his cousin Henry Styleman le Strange (1815-62), whose best known work is the decoration of the nave roof at Ely cathedral.
 This new skill led to the design of stained glass and his earliest glass from the early 1850s is to be found in Worcester.
-It was made by George Rogers (1805-77), a prolific local glassmaker who can be traced in directories of the city as early as 1820, but after a dispute over a window for Worcester cathedral Preedy learned the craft for himself and is the only known Victorian architect who made his own glass, though F Marrable may have painted a window for St Mary Magdalene, Hastings.
+It was made by George Rogers (1805-77), a prolific local glassmaker who can be traced in directories of the city as early as 1820, but after a dispute in 1853 over a window for Worcester cathedral Preedy learned the craft for himself and is the only known Victorian architect who made his own glass, though F Marrable may have painted a window for St Mary Magdalene, Hastings.
 Preedy was active as an architect in Worcester until he moved to London in 1859 and continued in this capacity in his native area for a considerable time thereafter.
-Indeed, he is said to have retained some links until his retirement to Croydon.
-However, specific dates for his work in the west Midlands do not extend as long, for his latest known complete architectural work, the church of St Mary Magdalene, Worcester was started in 1876, though after that he did restore Little Packington, Warwickshire in 1878-79.
-Glass did, however, form a steadily increasing part of his work; even before his move to London his designs by him were already in demand outside his native area (e g at Stubbings, Berkshire, dated 1854).
+Indeed, he is said to have retained some links until his retirement to Croydon for reaons of ill health in 1886.
+However, specific dates for his work in the west Midlands do not extend as long, for his latest known complete architectural work, the church of St Mary Magdalene, Worcester was started in 1876, though he did restore Sedgefield, Norfolk as late as 1882.
+However, glass became his main area of work; even before his move to London his designs by him were already in demand outside his native area (e g at Stubbings, Berkshire, dated 1854).
 During his later career in London he both lived and worked in York Place, St Marylebone.
 As well as his one window in a Sussex parish church, Preedy designed the east one of the chapel at Sackville College, East Grinstead.
 He made glass for W Butterfield, but as was not infrequent Butterfield appears to have fallen out with him.
 Preedy’s liking for Old Testament subjects was unusual in his day.